lightning/bolts/05-onchain.md

 once their *resolving* transaction is included in a block at least 100 deep on the most-work blockchain.
-100 blocks is far greater than the longest known Bitcoin fork, and the same value used to wait for confirmations of miner's rewards[FIXME: ref].
+100 blocks is far greater than the longest known Bitcoin fork, and the same value used to wait for confirmations of miner's rewards (see [Reference Implementation](https://github.com/bitcoin/bitcoin/blob/4db82b7aab4ad64717f742a7318e3dc6811b41be/src/consensus/tx_verify.cpp#L223)).

 ## Requirements